ajinkyachavan/ag-grid-practise/README.md

   - <ag-grid-angular> tag is used to show table
   - column definitions are provided in columnDefs and actual data in rowData variable
   - all other attributes are self-explanatory, you can always refer documentation

+3. Popups
+  - install ngbootstrap - npm install --save @ng-bootstrap/ng-bootstrap
+  - Add NgbModule to app.module.ts - import {NgbModule} from '@ng-bootstrap/ng-bootstrap';

+  - PopupButtonRendererComponent has the button which is added to ag-grid table.
+    What does that mean? ag-grid doesn't support using icons as table elements directly, so we have to create components and point to them as an element of ag-grid table If you look at app.component.ts line 70, string "popupButtonRenderer" which can be found on line 37 to be pointing to PopupRendererComponent.

+  - When you click on the button, the modal functionality is in the function showPopup() while the data in it is pointed by CustomPopupComponent